safarov-matrix/pcsaft-critical-points/README.md

 Two computational strategies are implemented:
 - Newton–Raphson (NR) formulation of the Heidemann-Khalil (HK) criticality conditions based on PC-SAFT EOS
 - Global Optimization (GO) formulation solved with Differential Evolution (DE) based on PC-SAFT EOS

+Note: This project uses the readily available PC-SAFT EOS implementation from [Thermopack](https://github.com/thermotools/thermopack).
+This repository focuses on the computational methods (NR and GO/DE) and their performance comparison.